You may wish to read an introduction to this section first.

-When Robert Byron saw the Zoroastrian funeral the task of depriving dead bodies of their flesh was carried out by domesticated vultures.
+When Byron saw the Zoroastrian funeral the task of depriving dead bodies of their flesh was carried out by domesticated vultures.
 The bones were collected in an ossuary pit at the centre of a circular building.
 The use of towers of silence was introduced in the XVIth century and they were located far away from towns.
 This practice was gradually discontinued and was eventually forbidden in the 1970s.
 It has been replaced by cremation or by a form of burial which prevents the dead body from being in contact with the ground.

 Chak Chak aka Pir-e Sabz (Green Shrine)

 Many Sassanid supporters fled to the desert mountains east of Yazd where they fought a sort of guerrilla warfare against the Arab invaders.
 According to tradition Princess Nikbanou, a daughter of the last Sassanid king, was about to be taken prisoner by the Arabs when she prayed to Ahuramazda, the Zoroastrian God of Good, to protect her.
-The mountain opened up and she disappeared into it (for a similar account relating to St. Techla see my page on Maaloula).
+The mountain opened up and she disappeared into it (for a similar account relating to St. Thecla see a page on Maaloula).
 Every year in June, Zoroastrians gather at a shrine in the remote location where the miracle occurred.

 Chak Chak - View from the shrine

 The Zoroastrian gathering place is located in a very hostile environment.
 Even today, notwithstanding a modern road, not a single house or evidence of human presence is in sight for miles and miles.
 For centuries a tall plane tree hidden by a rock was the only sign of the shrine.
 It stood near a small spring.
 The falling of its drops (believed to be tears in memory of Princess Nikbanou) has given the name to the location.